 The first leg out of St. George is Zion, a quick one under an hour.
-But start very early, hiking by 6am, because you'll be moving on for your reservation in Antelope Valley.
+But I started very early, hiking by 6am, because I'd be moving on for my reservation in Antelope Valley.
 Plus you beat crowds and can grab sunrise.
 I went with Angels Landing trail for it's accomplishing view of the valley.
 Its the picture you most commonly see.
 What a view.
 What a hike.
-Plan to be driving away from the park by 11am.
-Its a little under 2hrs now to Lower Antelope Canyon for your 3pm reservation.
+I planned to be driving away from the park by 11am.
+Its a little under 2hrs now to Lower Antelope Canyon for my 3pm reservation.

-If your on schedule you can make a view stop at Horseshoe Bend on the way.
-Then you'll arrive right in time for check-in at Kens or Dixies tour.
+On schedule so I could make a view stop at Horseshoe Bend on the way.
+Then right in time for check-in at Dixies tour.
 This is hands down one of, if not thee, most visually stunning natural viewing walks you will ever have.
 Its incredible.
-The tour is finished within 2hrs so you'll have some daylight left for your last leg of the day.
-Kayenta is just 1.5hrs away and will be your much deserved stay for the evening.
-Get some rest.
-You're now positioned perfectly for an early morning to grab sunrise in Monument Valley.
+The tour is finished within 2hrs so I had some daylight left for your last leg of the day.
+Kayenta is just 1.5hrs away and will be my much deserved stay for the evening.
+Rest time.
+Now positioned perfectly for an early morning to grab sunrise in Monument Valley.

 Up early and driving by 7am.
-Just 30min away and you'll pull up to one hell of a desert sunrise.
+Just 30min away and I'd pulled up to one hell of a desert sunrise.
 The classic.
-As you pull away and head on there is a spiritual feeling in this area.
+As I pulled away to head on there is a spiritual feeling in this area.
 No kidding.
 Its a privilege.
 And there's no doubt it has something to do with the native land you are being welcomed on.
-Anywho, your just cruisin now, enjoy.
-Your on your way to Moab.
+Anywho, just cruisin now, and enjoying the desert drive north to Moab.
 Although, just outside of Monument Valley there's some great little diners in Mexician Hat.
-Cuz you probably hadn't had breaky yet.
-From here its straight to Moab.
-Where CanyonLands is also but skipped with this itinerary.
+If you hadn't had breaky yet.
+From there it was straight to Moab.
+Where CanyonLands is also I but skipped with this itinerary.

-Little over 3hrs to your hike in Arches.
+Little over 3hrs to my hike in Arches.
 The Delicate Arch is a great hike that drives you through the park to get to.
 And its really a hike for anyone.
 A beautiful view with a very relaxed vibe with others having lunch, drawing & painting etc. Cool spot.
-So at this point its late afternoon and you have a choice.
-You can stay in Moab, leather slip ons fit in nicely here, and enjoy the great little town for the evening.
-Or you can make a little more ground 1hr up the road and stay in Green River.
-Either way get some rest.
+So at this point its late afternoon and I had a choice.
+Stay in Moab and enjoy the great little town for the evening.
+Good chance to get out of my hikers and into my leather slip ons.
+Or I could make a little more ground 1hr up the road and stay in Green River.
+I went with the 2nd and just got some rest.

 ProTip: You could perfectly add another day or two to view North Rim Grand Canyon in between Zion and Antelope.
 Keeping in mind it closes Oct 15th.
 And do make time for Canyonlands and a camp stop night in Capital Reef.